A career in teaching takes not only discipline knowledge, but consistently growing

 of teaching in the higher education classroom whether they are in person, online (asynchronously),

-remote (synchronously), hybrid, and hyflex settings.
+remote (synchronously), hybrid or hyflex settings.

-you to your division, provide an overview of the campus, and direct you toward the
+As the first step and introduction to our campus community, CETL’s orientation will connect you to your division, provide an overview of the campus, and direct you toward important resources to support you in your teaching.
+The orientation agenda includes the following:

-orientation are sent by the CETL New Faculty and Instructor Orientation coordinator.
+Invitations and agenda for orientation are sent by the CETL New Faculty and Instructor

 Questions about an upcoming orientation?
 Send an e-mail to cetl@pikespeak.edu

-to this shell today by sending an e-mail to cetl@pikespeak.edu
+CETL offers technology training for divisions, departments, and one-on-one.
+Request one today by sending an e-mail to cetl@pikespeak.edu